eliapizzati/outflows_cii_halos/README.md

  - _info.py_: contains the information about the parameters

- - _mydir.py_: contains the paths to the data folders
+ - _my_dir.py_: contains the paths to the data folders

  - _natconst.py_: contains the natural constants